graille/webpack-entry-watcher/README.md

 The result :

     {
-        app: '/home/webpack-entry-watcher/examples/assets/app.js'
+        'app.js': '/home/webpack-entry-watcher/examples/assets/app.js'
     }

-By default, the attribute name of the object will be the relative path of the file, without the extension :
+By default, the attribute name of the object will be the relative path of the file :

     module.exports = [
       {